 The main category Related Articles are primarily concerned with subjects pertinent to several documents.
-The articles are different in character: Some are surveys or practical lists – i.e. Thorvaldsen’s appointments – some summarize the sources for a specific commission – i.e. Jason and the Hope commission – others present a particular subject in the Thorvaldsen sphere – i.e. The Hair of Thorvaldsen – while other may introduce a freer interpretation of a given phenomenon in the sources.
+The articles are different in character: Some are surveys or practical lists – i.e. Thorvaldsen’s Honorary Titles – some summarize the sources for a specific commission – i.e. Jason and the Hope commission – others present a particular subject in the Thorvaldsen sphere – i.e. The Hair of Thorvaldsen – while other may introduce a freer interpretation of a given phenomenon in the sources.

 Consequently, the related articles are not of a strictly systematic nature.
 They aim to create an overview of subjects considered to be of particular interest or importance.
 Their purpose is to contextualize the individual document in a broader setting – or in other words to elevate the micro history of the document to a more macro historical level.